End Deportations

-• Do court-watch at 26 Federal Plaza and ICE-watch in neighborhoods across the city.
+1. Mitzvah of Presence: Lead daily shifts and training for Court Watch at 26 Federal Plaza and Rapid Response in neighborhoods across the city.

-• Pass the New York For All Act to strengthen New York’s sanctuary status, including direct services for immigrants.
+3. City and State Legislative Pressure: Pass the New York For All Act, NYC Trust Act, and a NYC budget to strengthen New York’s sanctuary status, including direct services for immigrants.

-Welcome to JFREJ's End Deportations/ICE Out of NY Campaign!
-Together we are organizing to accompany our immigrant neighbors at federal courthouses and build solidarity in our local neighborhoods, fight for city and state legislation that solidifies New York's sanctuary status, and say loud and clear: ICE is not welcome here!
+Welcome to JFREJ's End Deportations Campaign!
+Together we are organizing to accompany our immigrant neighbors at federal courthouses, build solidarity in our local neighborhoods, and fight for city and state legislation that solidifies New York's sanctuary status.
+We are in a broad coalition with movement partners dedicated to Abolishing ICE and building a city where immigrants thrive and are celebrated, without fear of abduction and deportation

 Previous Immigrant Justice Campaigns: